Sewing Chanel-Style

 Couture tip: As shown on picture: First do the quilting, than the construction of the jacket.
 Turn the jacket inside out and fit it on your own personal professional sewing mannequin.
 Shape it and fold out very tiny darts in between the lining of the quilted rows or if not quilted: in between the seams of the panels.
 Do not stick to the usual four darts but fold a few of them next to each other.
 A lot of work.
 Result: A perfect couture personal-fitted- tailor-made jacket.

-Couture tip: Threads: Find the right color to suit the silk.
+Threads: Find the right color to suit the silk.
 Use a different color to match the tweed.
 You might need to switch the colors on the sewing machine over and over.
 But it is worth all the effort.

 Quilting the lining

 The Chanel Jacket is known for its heavenly wearing comfort.
 Why?
 Mostly because of the fabrics, tweed or bouclé is quilted to the lining sections.
-The patterns, as V8804 Vogue, by Claire Schaeffer, have specific instructions how and where to the quilting lines should be placed in order to sew the fabric on the lining.
+The patterns, as V8804 Vogue, by Claire Shaeffer, have specific instructions how and where to the quilting lines should be placed in order to sew the fabric on the lining.

 Fabrics bouclé and tweed do have lines on its own.
 Stitching by placing the tweed or bouclé as top-layer, can be tricky as the fabric does stretch a bit and bubbling may start to shown.......

-Couture tip: Fist of all, start stitching by hand (slip-stitch) the lining, tweed or bouclé as toplayer and the lining as underlay.
+Couture tip: Fist of all, start stitching by hand (slip-stitch) the lining, tweed or bouclé as top layer and the lining as underlay.
 Shown on picture 1.

 Second; now you can turn the fabric and machine-stitch the lining on the tweed or bouclé.
 Use the perfect colors on the lining and fabric, so the stitching does not show.
 A bit more work.